MonkeManX/monkemanx.github.io/content/articles/Insult_to_Humanity.md

 The ancient Greeks, particularly the Stoics, believed that the world was embedded with a *telos*, a purpose or reason for being.
 By examining what made one thing unique compared to another, one could discover its *telos*, and through that, its meaning.
 For example, what makes a fisherman uniquely special?
 It is that he fishes.
 Thus, the job, goal, *telos*, and meaning of a fisherman is to fish.
 Similarly, a construction worker's *telos* is to build.

 We can apply this reasoning to ourselves: what makes humans uniquely special when compared to everything else in nature?
 Whatever that is would point us to our *telos*.
-For the ancient Greeks, what made us special was *reason*—we were the only beings in nature capable of rational thought.
+For the ancient Greeks, what made us special was *reason*, we were the only beings in nature capable of rational thought.

 But as we’ve seen, even this has been eroded by the rise of large language models.
 LLMs now regularly outperform humans in many [reasoning benchmarks](https://ai.meta.com/blog/meta-llama-3/), they are even better than us in judging [social situations](https://www.nature.com/articles/s41598-024-79048-0).